Thomson-BG/intern-time-tracker/README.md

 2. **Clock In**: Click "CHECK IN" when you arrive at your work location
 3. **Clock Out**: Click "CHECK OUT" when you finish your shift
 4. **Report Absences**: Use the "Report Absence" tab for sick days or time off
-5. **View Records**: Check your timesheet and download PDF reports
-6. **Get Help**: Visit the "Student Help" tab for FAQs and guidance
+5. **Get Help**: Visit the "Student Help" tab for FAQs and guidance

 ### For Administrators
 1. **Login**: Use admin credentials to access management features
 2. **View Reports**: Monitor all student time logs and absences
-3. **Download Data**: Export comprehensive reports in multiple formats
-4. **Manage Users**: Create new admin accounts and view system statistics

 ## Security & Privacy